AndreasSchachner/AndreasSchachner.github.io/bio.markdown

 ---

+### Professional Career

+- **Since 09/2022**: Research Associate at the Department of Physics, Cornell University, Ithaca, USA, and the Arnold Sommerfeld Center for Theoretical Physics, Ludwig-Maximilians-University, Munich, Germany

 ### Education

-- **Since 10/2019**: PhD student in Applied Mathematics and Theoretical Physics, DAMTP, University of Cambridge (Supervisor: Prof. Fernando Quevedo)
+- **10/2019-08/2022**: PhD student in Applied Mathematics and Theoretical Physics, DAMTP, University of Cambridge (Supervisor: Prof. Fernando Quevedo)

 - **01/2019-09/2019**: Research visits at the University of Wisconsin-Madison (Prof. Gary Shiu), Ruprecht Karl University in Heidelberg (Prof. Arthur Hebecker) and ICTP Trieste (Prof. Fernando Quevedo)